President’s Park (White House) | WHITE HOUSE TOUR: GROUND FLOOR ROOMS

 CHINA ROOM

 The China Room was originally the home of the man who kept the White House furnaces running.
-In 1917, Edith Wilson, wife of Woodrow Wilson, converted it into a room to display pieces of White House China.
-Due to the shape of the room, you cannot get a good look inside.
+In 1917, Edith Wilson, wife of Woodrow Wilson, converted it into a room to display pieces of White House china.
+Due to its shape, you cannot get a good look inside.

 LIBRARY